 I have already introduced the interest of Chinese urban dwellers in growing their own food on roof tops and balconies as a result of the food safety incidents of the past few years.
 Another development triggered by the food scare is the rise of self-farming.
 More and more urban residents rent a patch of land of suburban farm to grow their own fruits and vegetables.
 However, this is a not a completely economic endeavour.
 Taking the whole family out to your own mini-farm is also fun, and in the long run less expensive that taking the kids to an amusement park.
 Spending a day in the countryside, where the air is cleaner is also a bonus for the body.
 This has been discovered by the expat community as well, witness this picture of an outing organised by a foreign school in Beijing.

 Not all such farms have been successful in transforming into tourist farms, but there are cases of these farms being turned into thriving ventures.
 One such is Yifendi Farm, a cooperative run by Nanyuan Village in the Fengtai district of Beijing, set up in 2009.
 The farm covers more than 90,000 square meters, divided into 500 allotments of 66 square meters for renting.
 In 2011 it established another area of more than 100,000 square meters that was given the name Little Town Farm, divided into 400 allotments of 36 square meters each.
-Apart from a restaurant, the farm has also built dozens of wooden houses for people to stay over, and game centers where children can play with farm animals, including peacocks, chickens and horses.
+Apart from a restaurant, the farm has also built dozens of wooden houses for people to stay over, and game centres where children can play with farm animals, including peacocks, chickens and horses.